 7. What I Saw and How I Lied by Judy Blundell

-Think Mad Men glamour and ambience.
+Think Mad Men glamour and ambiance.
 Fifteen-year-old Evie’s stepfather returns from WWII and the family heads off to Palm Beach.
 It is here that layers of secrets and lies are revealed bit by bit.

 A young and handsome ex-GI soldier, Peter Coleridge, shows up who catches both Evie and her beautiful mother’s eye.
 A couple at their hotel, The Graysons, become important friends of her step-father’s but have their own secret they are hiding.
 And Evie’s step-father has a secret that threatens to destroy them all.
 Murder, plundered Nazi treasure stolen from European Jews, anti-Jewish prejudice in America, and redemption, are all interwoven into the plot.
 This is a page-turner that is impossible to put down.
 [Young Adult for ages 13 and up]